shantoroy/shantoroy.github.io/_posts/2023-04-21-logging-and-log-analysis-for-site-reliability-engineering.md

 ---
 layout: single
-title: "#100daysofSRE (Day 11): Logging and Log Analysis in Site Reliability Engineering: Techniques, Tools, and Best Practices"
+title: "#100daysofSRE (Day 11): Logging and Log Analysis in Site Reliability Engineering- Techniques, Tools, and Best Practices"
-excerpt: "Your blog post excerpt"
+excerpt: "In the world of Site Reliability Engineering (SRE), logging and log analysis play a critical role in ensuring reliable and performant systems.
+However, collecting and analyzing logs at scale can be a daunting task.
+In this post, we will explore the various techniques, tools, and best practices for logging and log analysis in SRE.
+We cover topics such as structured logging, log aggregation, real-time log processing, and more."
 seo_title: "#100daysofSRE (Day 11): Techniques, Tools, and Best Practices for Logging and Log Analysis in Site Reliability Engineering"
-seo_description: "Your meta description"
+seo_description: "In this post, we explore the importance of logging and log analysis in Site Reliability Engineering (SRE) and discuss the techniques, tools, and best practices for effective log management.
+From setting up logging infrastructure to performing log analysis and alerting, we cover everything you need to know about logging in SRE.
+Join us for day 11 of #100daysofSRE!"
 header:
   image: "https://live.staticflickr.com/65535/52766618900_226fb0f322_o.png"
   teaser: "https://live.staticflickr.com/65535/52766618900_226fb0f322_o.png"